santiago-sanitation-systems/Santiago.jl/README.md

 fewSys = select_systems(allSys, 6)

 ```
-Only the first step is slow, you may want to cache the result.
-Step 2 ad 3 can be iterated quickly.
+Only the first step is slow, so you may want to cache the result.
+Step 2 and 3 can be iterated quickly.

 ## References